-In 2013, The Pulpster begins a new era.
+In 2013, The Pulpster began a new era.
 A longstanding tradition cherished by attendees of summer pulp cons, this highly collectible and informative program book had been edited for over twenty years by Lamont Award winner Tony Davis.
-Beginning with its 22nd issue, Bill Lampkin will be the new editor of The Pulpster.
+Beginning with its 22nd issue, Bill Lampkin became the new editor of The Pulpster.

 A freelance writer/editor and publication designer, Bill Lampkin has spent much of his work life in the newspaper field, much like Rambler Murphy (but without the cool nickname and crime-solving).
 Like many from his generation, Bill discovered the pulps through paperback reprints of Edgar Rice Burroughs, Robert E. Howard, The Shadow, Doc Savage, and The Spider.
 He bought his first actual pulp in the seventies.
 Bill runs The Pulp.Net, which he created in 1996 and also writes the Yellowed Perils blog.
 A resident of Florida, he has designed The Pulpster since 2008.